FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 WorldView.qgs is a QGIS project file.
 A project file contains information about a map such as: list of layers, coordinate system, symbols, labels, custom tools, map elements, and much more.

-An individual GIS layer in the Table of Contents is known as a theme.
+An individual GIS layer in the Layers Panel is known as a theme.
 In the project file, there are two polygon themes, Circles and Land, a point theme, Cities, and a line theme, Graticule.
 If these circles were displayed on a globe they would be perfect circles.
 Here you can begin to visualize the distortion in the projection by the distortion in the Circles theme.
-On this map, a projection has not been chosen in QGIS Desktop.
+On this map, a projection has not been chosen in QGIS.
 The software is using latitude and longitude measured in geodetic decimal degrees, which displays a simple rectangular coordinate system in which the length of one degree of longitude is consistently equal to one degree of latitude.
-In QGIS Desktop, when a projection has not yet been selected, distance calculations remain true, since the software computes distance using the spherical coordinates of latitude and longitude along a great circle arc, just as if you were actually measuring at the Earth’s surface.
+In QGIS, when a projection has not yet been selected, distance calculations remain true, since the software computes distance using the spherical coordinates of latitude and longitude along a great circle arc, just as if you were actually measuring at the Earth’s surface.
 Although a projection has not yet been chosen by the user, the display is essentially a Plate Carrée projection.
 On a projection that preserves shape, the polygons on the Circles theme appear as true circles.
 In a Plate Carrée projection, linear scale, area, and shape are all distorted increasingly toward the poles as demonstrated with the Circles theme.

 The circles will be used in this exercise for illustrating the areal and shape distortion that occurs with various projections.
 While this method does not actually quantify the distortion, as does Tissot’s indicatrix, it does visually demonstrate the skewing, tearing, and shearing that occurs with certain projections.